-K. Triplicate Holiness: Moshe, Shabbos, Yerushalayim
+Triplicate Holiness: Moshe, Shabbos, and Yerushalayim

-Hashem used many different energies in creating the world, including the energies of people, places and time.
-In addition to the three dimensions of the physical universe, Einstein developed a theory of the 4th dimension, time.
-Kaballa and Chassidus add a fifth dimension, the dimension of the soul.
-Chassidus teaches that every aspect of holiness that we know of can be found in each of three dimensions: in place, in time, and in people's souls.
+Hashem used many different energies in creating the world, including the energies of people, places, and time.
+Chassidus teaches that every aspect of holiness that we know of can be found in each of these three dimensions.

-Shabbos in time, we know, comes every seventh day.
+Shabbos in time comes every seventh day.
 In what place do we find the holiness of Shabbos?
 Yerushalayim is the place of Shabbos, it is the place of God's throne.
-The shechina in Yerushalayim is never batel.
-God's presence is never destroyed, even if the city looks destroyed.
-God is still a resident of Jerusalem.
-The kedusha of Yerushalayim is immutable and exalted, it is like the holiness of Shabbos.
+The Shechina in Yerushalayim is never bateil.
+God's presence is never destroyed, even if the city looks desolate.
+God is still a resident of Yerushalayim.
+The kedusha of Yerushalayim is immutable and exalted, like the holiness of Shabbos.
 It is a heavenly, eternal holiness.

 Where in the realm of human souls do we encounter the holiness of Shabbos?
 In Moshe.
 He had the joy and pleasure of Shabbos.
-As we say in the Shachris prayer of Shabbos, yismach Moshe b'matnas chelko.
-Moshe rejoices in his portion.
-It follows then that Moshe is also the soul of the city of Yerushalayim.
+As we say in the Shacharis prayer of Shabbos, "Yismach Moshe b'matnas chelko.
+Moshe rejoices in his portion."
+It follows, then, that Moshe is also the soul of the city of Yerushalayim.

 Had Moshe actually merited to build Yerushalayim, the city would never have been destroyed.
-If the soul of Moshe would have joined the city of Moshe and the time of Moshe, the temple would never would never have been destroyed.
-It was have been an amazing merger of these highest level energies.
-But the tragedy was that it never happened.
-God punished Moshe and did not allow him into Yerushalayim.
+If the soul of Moshe would have joined the city of Moshe and the time of Moshe (Shabbos), it would have been eternally indestructible.
+It would have been an amazing merger of these highest-level energies.
+But, as we just discussed, it never happened because God did not allow him into Yerushalayim.

-L. Triplicate Holiness: Aharon, Yom Tov, Eretz Yisrael
+Triplicate Holiness: Aharon, Yom Tov, Eretz Yisrael

-Aharon Hakohen, who's level of soul holiness was lower then Moshe's, is the holiness of Yom Tov.
+Aharon, whose level of soul holiness was lower than Moshe's, is the holiness of Yom Tov.
 While Shabbos is a day that touches the developed and refined intellect, Yom Tov is a day of the heart, a day of emotions.
 It is a day of Aharon Hakohen.

-The place of Yom Tov is Eretz Yisrael, the whole of the land of Israel.
-The whole land celebrates Yom Tov with the mitzva of aliya l'regel.
-The Jews would bring the produce of Eretz Yisrael to the Beis Hamikdash for korbanos, and for maaser sheni.
+The place of Yom Tov is Eretz Yisrael, the whole of the Land of Israel.
+The whole land celebrates Yom Toy with the mitzva of aliya l'regel.
+The Jews would bring the produce of Eretz Yisrael to the Beis Hamikdash for korbanos and ma'aser sheini.
+Aharon is the spirit of the Land of Israel.